kergru/BuzzwordMe/cheatsheets/Spring.md

 ## Spring WebFlux
 Entwicklung von Webanwendungen auf dem reactive stack (Reactive Stream API) die auf non-blocking Webserver (Netty) laufen

+Spring WebFlux is a non-blocking framework built on Project Reactor that makes it possible to build reactive applications on top of HTTP layer.
+It does not require the Servlet API.
+Per default, Spring WebFlux uses an embedded HTTP/2 enabled server Reactor Netty.
+The major difference to Spring MVC — the REST controller’s methods return the reactive types Mono and Flux.

+Spring Webflux handles the conversion of these streams to HTTP protocol compliant response.

 ### Was bedeuted reactive?
 Interaktion asynchroner Resourcen mit backpressure